Detailed guides to painful problems, treatments & moresitemap

 Another upgrade: testing anal grip strength isn’t helpful (yes, you read that right)

-Doctors concerned about CES may do a digital rectal exam, assessing anal “grip strength,” because CES can cause plumbing malfunctions.
-But it turns out that this is probably not a reliable indicator of CES.
-Angus et al. on anuses: “We found no relationship between digital rectal examination findings and the diagnosis of CES.”
+CES can cause plumbing malfunctions, so doctors concerned about CES may do a digital rectal exam, assessing anal grip strength — testing how hard the anal sphincter can clench.
+Fortunately, it turns out that this is probably not a reliable indicator of CES.
+Angus et al. on anuses:

-Not that there’s anything wrong with a digital rectal exam when it’s called for, but I think we can all agree it’s nice to skip that when we can.
+Not that there’s anything wrong with a digital rectal exam when it’s called for!
+But I think we can all agree it’s nice to skip that when we can.
 Everybody wins.

 How rare is cauda equina syndrome?
 “One case in a doctor’s career”?

+Tom Jesson went data-diving for the origins of the widespread claim that cauda equina syndrome is so rare that a family doctor will see only “one case in their career.”
+[Tom's post is no longer available.]
+Fact or fiction?
 Predictably, he found little to support the claim.
 It is, “with many degrees of separation, based on a Slovenian paper that probably under-estimates the incidence of CES.”
 So it’s a zombie stat, cited and repeated long after it should have died.

 It’s important to think through what “rare” means, because rare can either mean “so rare you can practically forget about it” or “rare but there; and you will see it—more than once!”
 CES is the latter.